lsst-sqre/safir/docs/user-guide/pydantic-redis.rst

 Encrypting data with EncryptedPydanticRedisStorage
 ==================================================

-`~safir.pydanticredis.EncryptedPydanticRedisStorage` is a subclass of `~safir.pydanticredis.PydanticRedisStorage` that encrypts data before storing it in Redis.
+`~safir.redis.EncryptedPydanticRedisStorage` is a subclass of `~safir.redis.PydanticRedisStorage` that encrypts data before storing it in Redis.
 It also decrypts data after retrieving it from Redis (assuming the key is correct).

-To use `~safir.pydanticredis.EncryptedPydanticRedisStorage` you must provide a Fernet key.
+To use `~safir.redis.EncryptedPydanticRedisStorage` you must provide a Fernet key.
 A convenient way to generate a Fernet key is with the `cryptography.fernet.Fernet.generate_key` function from the `cryptography`_ Python package:

 .. code-block:: python